MDU-C2/UNICORN/docs/QuickStart.md

 > cd ~/catkin_ws && catkin_make

+#### Launch File

+The launch files main_*.launch all have the same arguments available.

+- use_gmapping: true if a map should be generated from laser scan.
+- map_file: path/to/map.yaml to use if `use_gmapping` is false.

+Parameters for individual nodes may be edited as well --- the most important being `serial_port` for both the range\_sensor\_driver and the `am_driver` nodes.

+(*) end with "zed" or "orbbec" depending on which camera is in use.

 ### Run

-- Make two terminals and ssh from both to the jetson tx1.
+Make two terminals and ssh from both to the jetson tx1 (you may run the teleop from host as well with ROS_IP and ROS_MASTER_URI configured).

-- In the first one run:
+In the first one run:

+> cd
+> ./lidar_connect.sh
-> roslaunch unicorn main_target.launch
+> roslaunch unicorn main_*.launch

 - In the second:

-> rosrun am_driver hrp_teleop.py
+> rosrun unicorn teleop.launch

 - Make another terminal and configure `ROS_IP` and `ROS_MASTER_URI` to enable reading topics from the jetson tx1.

 > export ROS_IP=$YOUR_IP
 > export ROS_MASTER_URI=http://10.42.0.1:11311

+Then start the interface to the unicorn state machine and (optionally) rviz:

+> rosrun unicorn unicorn_statemachine
+> rosrun rviz rviz

 ### Start automower